 - My website is powered by Green Geek

 Green Geek is run with 100% renewable energy, and is in fact run in such a way as to be carbon-reducing–according to the website anyway.
 I haven’t verified it.
+Here is proof that I use this hosting software:

 - My energy is 98% renewable energy